 The senior debt securities are governed by the senior debt indenture, and the subordinated debt securities are governed by the subordinated debt indenture.
 When we refer to the "indentures", we mean both the senior debt indenture and the subordinated debt indenture, and when we refer to the "indenture", we mean either the senior debt indenture or the subordinated debt indenture.
 The senior debt indenture is a contract between us and The Bank of New York Mellon, as successor to the corporate trust business of JPMorgan Chase Bank, N.A., which acts as trustee.
-The indentures are substantially identical, except for (i) the provisions relating to events of default, which are more limited in the subordinated debt indenture, (ii) the provisions relating to subordination, which are included only in the subordinated debt indenture, and (iii) the provisions relating to possible conversions or exchanges, which are only included in the senior debt indenture.
+The indentures are substantially identical, except for (i) the provisions relating to events of default, which are more limited in the subordinated debt indenture, and (iii) the provisions relating to subordination, which are only included in the senior debt indenture.